Hierarchical modeling of gravitational-wave populations for disentangling environmental and modified-gravity effects: Discussion

 Considering four simulated EMRI populations, $P_v$, $P_\ell$, $P_g$, and $P_{\rm mix}$ and three different population sizes $N_{\rm pop} = 100, 500, 1000$, we find that the framework consistently recovers the fiducial true hypothesis that was used in constructing these populations, and even indicates whether both local and global effects are present in the population simultaneously.
 The recovered value of the global effect hyperparameter $\dot{G}$, i.e., the intrinsic strength of the time-varying $G$ effect, is consistent with the truth $\dot{G}^*$ at $\lesssim 0.01\sigma$ in all populations.
 However, the recovered value of the local effect hyperparameter $f$, i.e., the fractional population with migration torques, incurs systematic biases $\sim 3\sigma$ and $\sim 1.5\sigma$ compared to the true value $f^*$ in $P_g$ and $P_{\rm mix}$, respectively, for all three population sizes $N_{\rm pop} = 100, 500, 1000$.

-We check that the Bayes factor $\mathcal{B}^g_\ell$ scales proportionally to the intrinsic strength $\dot{G}^* [\rm yr]^{-1}$ of the global effect in the population, and inversely with the fraction of sources affected by the local effect, $f^*$.
-We also find that the expectation of the global effect hyperparameter $\langle \dot{G} \rangle$ may significantly deviate from the ground truth if $f^* \geq 0.9$.
-We further highlighted a scenario where the Bayes factor $\log_{10}\mathcal{B}^g_\ell \approx 0.0$ even when both effects are present in the population, such that the ability to tell them apart with the data is lost.
+In addition, for two different populations of sizes $N_{\rm pop} = 100, 500$, we check that the Bayes factor $\mathcal{B}^g_\ell$ scales proportionally to the intrinsic strength $\dot{G}^* [\rm yr]^{-1}$ of the global effect in the population, and inversely with the fraction of sources affected by the local effect, $f^*$.
+We also find that the expectation of the global effect hyperparameter $\langle \dot{G} \rangle$ may significantly deviate from the ground truth if $f^* \geq 0.8$ when $N_{\rm pop} = 500$.
+For both cases $N_{\rm pop} = 100, 500$, we highlighted scenarios where the Bayes factor $\log_{10}\mathcal{B}^g_\ell \approx 0.0$ even when both effects are present in the population, such that the ability to tell them apart with the data is lost.
 Future studies should study such situations in more detail to further assess the robustness of the hierarchical framework.